Wooshmi/KPNs/README.md

     out_ch : Pervasives.out_channel
 }
 ```
-In a doco we execute each process on its own OS process (with `fork`) and at the end we wait by using `waitpid` on all child processes.
+In a doco we execute each process on its own OS process (with `fork`) and we wait by using `waitpid` on all child processes related to the current doco.
 ## Sequential KPN implementation
-In this implementation we have used a queue for each channel
+In this implementation we have used a queue for each channel.
 ```ocaml
 type 'a channel = 'a Queue.t
 ```